stefanm8/kubectl-select-context/README.md

-# kubectl-selectctx
+# kubectl-context
-is a small plugin that prompts user to select config context
+is a small plugin to interact with context

 ## Installation

 1. Clone the repo
-2. `sudo chmod +x kubectl-selectctx`
+2. `sudo chmod +x kubectl-context`
-3. ln kubectl-selectctx /usr/local/bin
+3. ln kubectl-context /usr/local/bin

 ## Usage

 `
-kubectl selectctx
+kubectl context
 `